xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 The **kube-scheduler** is responsible for assigning pods to nodes in a Kubernetes cluster.
 The scheduling process consists of several key steps:

-1. **Pod Creation**
+- **Pod Creation**
   - If a pod is created without a specified node, the `kube-scheduler` determines the best node for it.
     - It evaluates the pod's resource requirements (CPU, memory) against available nodes.
   - Other factors such as **node affinity, anti-affinity, taints and tolerations** are also considered.
-2. **Pod Placement**
-   - After selecting a suitable node, the scheduler assigns the pod to that node.
-   - The **kubelet** on the node then starts the pod.
-3. **Scheduling Process**
+- **Queue Phase**
+  - Pods are placed in the scheduling queue.
+  - Sorted by priority, determined by the `priorityClassName`.
+  - A PriorityClass must be defined (e.g., high-priority with a value of 1,000,000).
+  - Plugin: `PrioritySort`
-   The scheduler follows three main operations:
+- **Scheduling Process** The scheduler follows three main operations:
   - **Filtering:** Nodes that don't meet resource or constraint requirements are removed.
+    - Plugin: `NodeResourcesFit`, `NodeName`, `NodeUnschedulable`, etc.
   - **Scoring:** The remaining nodes are scored based on various functions to determine the best fit.
 The nodes with the highest score is chosen.
+    - Remaining nodes are scored.
+      - Score based on how much CPU will remain after placing the pod:
+        - E.g., Node A → 2 CPUs left, Node B → 6 CPUs left → Node B scores higher.
+    - Plugin: `NodeResourcesFit`, `ImageLocality`, etc.
-   - **Binding:** The pod is assigned to the chosen node, and the kubelet starts the pod.
+  - **Binding:** The pod is assigned to the node with the highest score, and the kubelet starts the pod.
 The name of the node is stored in the node name field of the pod.
+    - Plugin: `DefaultBinder`

 ### Custom Scheduler